 An understanding of the mechanics of sentence structure and grammar is an important feature of writing.
 In recognition of this, punctuation and grammar is taught discretely in a separate 15 minute fast paced and interactive session.
 These skills are then embedded into their English sessions, so that children have every opportunity to refine and enhance their ability in this area.

 Weekly spellings are progressive throughout the school and focus on firstly securing common year group spellings, before moving on to understanding the core spelling rules that are required to enable pupils to work out adventurous spellings.

 Below are the common exception spellings that children are expected to know by the end of that year at school, and use correctly in their writing:

 We strive to ensure that all our pupil’s books reflect the highest of outcomes and we recognise that neat presentation is an important skill.
 Therefore, we have a whole school approach to handwriting, which is the cursive script.
+Learning this style of handwriting begins as soon as children start in Reception when they begin to form and shape letters, and the children build on this learning progressive until their writing is joined and fluent at pace.
 Support is provided for parents, so that they can actively encourage their child with this at home.

 We are proud of our highly creative writers and communicators here at Parklands.
 At the end of all statutory assessments in 2019, our pupils across school were well above national averages in writing outcomes, and progress of pupils from KS1 to KS2 in 2019 was also well above national.
 In the Y6 Spelling, Punctuation and Grammar assessment, 47% of our pupils went well beyond age expectations to meet the higher standard.

 Beyond this though, our pupils are confident, articulate young people, who are able to communicate effectively in a range of situations – skills that will serve them well far beyond primary education.